 Joshua is a graduate student at the USF.
 He has interests in business technology, analytics, finance, and lean six sigma.

-The equation for current ratio is displayed as:
+The equation for the current ratio is displayed as:

 Current Ratio = Current Assets / Current Liabilities